-The 24-month Transition Period will provide reasonable time for the Branch to develop a transition plan that provides for an orderly cessation or divestiture of swaps activities that is based on a more developed Title VII regulatory framework.
-For purposes of section 716, the Branch must: (1) determine whether to terminate the swaps activities or transfer them outside of the Branch, (2) identify an entity that may accept the swaps activities consistent with section 716, and (3) novate existing swaps outside of the Branch, if appropriate.
+A 24-month transition period will provide reasonable time for the Bank to develop a transition plan that provides for an orderly cessation or divestiture of swaps activities that is based on a more developed Title VII regulatory framework.
+Under section 716(c), the Bank must: (1) determine whether to terminate the swaps activities or transfer them to a third party or affiliate, (2) identify and capitalize an affiliate, if appropriate, to accept the swaps activities, and (3) novate existing swaps to the affiliate.
 The novation of existing swaps may require entering into new master swap agreements with each customer and may also present operational risks.
-Operational risk is significantly heightened if the Branch and the entity accepting the swaps activities do not have the requisite time to complete these activities in an orderly fashion.
+Operational risk is significantly heightened if the Bank and the third party or affiliate do not have the requisite time to complete these activities in an orderly fashion.

-The 24-month Transition Period will permit the Branch to better evaluate whether to transfer the swaps activities outside of the Branch and what entity(s) is best positioned to accept its swaps business.
-The 24-month transition period also would permit the creation of a new entity, if necessary, and appropriate capital planning for any such entities that assume swaps activities.
+The 24-month transition period will permit the Bank to better evaluate whether to transfer the swaps activities to a third party or an affiliate(s) and which affiliate(s) is best positioned to accept its swaps business.
+The 24-month transition period also would permit the creation of a new affiliate(s) and appropriate capital planning for affiliates that assume swaps activities.

 In contrast, a significantly shorter or no transition period could result in disorderly termination or divestiture of swaps activities and considerable disruption to swaps markets and financial markets that could weaken lending markets and result in a similar negative impact on job creation and capital formation.
-In reaching our determination that the 24-month Transition Period is appropriate, we have considered each Statutory Factor on an individual basis, as well as the impact of a transition period on the Statutory Factors on a collective basis.
+In reaching our determination that a 24-month transition period is appropriate, we have considered each Statutory Factor on an individual basis, as well as the impact of a transition period on the Statutory Factors on a collective basis.